christopher-j-jepson/StatelessStarterApp/README.md

       The Stateless Starter Web Application incorporating Spring-Boot, an MVC, REST w/ JSON, built with Gradle, free of XML configuration, coded on Java 10, and designed to be deployed on Apache Tomcat.
-It is a work-in-progress, but is set as a milestone for demonstration purposes only.
+It is set as a milestone for demonstration purposes only.

       Currently, the following will work with limitations: